Thin Mint Cheesecake delivers a minty, creamy filling over a crisp Thin Mint crust, topped with whipped cream and extra cookies.

 Ingredients

-• 1 package (9 ounces) Thin Mint Cookies (off-brand/store-bought works great!)
+• 1 (9-ounces) package Thin Mint Cookies off-brand/store-bought works great!
+Plus some for garnish if desired

 • 2 teaspoons peppermint extract not mint extract

-• 1 container (8 ounces) frozen whipped topping completely thawed (See Note 1)
+• 1 (8-ounce) container frozen whipped topping completely thawed, see note 1

 Instructions

-• PREP: Lightly spray a 9-inch springform pan with non-stick spray.
+• Lightly spray a 9-inch springform pan with cooking spray.
 Set aside.

-• CRUST: In a food processor or blender, pulse the entire package of thin mint cookies until they are fine crumbs.
-Melt the butter and let stand until slightly cooled (don't add hot butter to the cookie crumbs).
-Add to the cookie crumbs and stir until combined.
-Press the mixture into the bottom of the prepared spring form pan and slightly up the sides.
-Press firmly down with the back of a 1-cup measuring cup.
+• In a food processor or blender, pulse the entire package of thin mint cookies until they are fine crumbs.
+Melt butter and let stand until slightly cooled (don’t add hot butter to cookie crumbs).
+Add to cookie crumbs and stir until combined.
+Press mixture into the bottom of the prepared spring form pan and slightly up the sides.
+Press firmly with the back of a 1-cup measuring cup.

-• FILLING: In a large bowl add the room temperature cream cheese.
-Using a hand mixer, blend the cream cheese for about 3-4 minutes or until completely smooth and creamy.
-Slowly add in the sweetened condensed milk and continue to mix with the hand mixer for another 2-3 minutes.
+• In a large bowl, add the room temperature cream cheese.
+Using a hand mixer, blend the cream cheese about 3–4 minutes or until completely smooth and creamy.
+Slowly add sweetened condensed milk and continue to mix another 2–3 minutes.
 Use a spatula to scrape down the sides while mixing.

-• FILLING, CONT.: Mix in the peppermint extract and food coloring.
+• Mix in peppermint extract and food coloring.
 Add as much food coloring as you want until you reach the desired color.
 With the spatula, fold in the whipped topping until it is completely incorporated.
-Be careful to not over-mix.
+Be careful to not overmix.
 Pour the mixture into the crust and smooth the top with a spatula.

-• SERVE: Serve cheesecake directly from the freezer and return to the freezer as soon as you are finished serving.
-It is like ice cream and will melt easily and quickly!
+• Serve cheesecake directly from the freezer and return to the freezer as soon as you are finished serving.
+It will melt easily and quickly!

-• GARNISH (OPTIONAL): Garnish individual slices with spray whipped topping.
-Cut some thin mints in half with a knife and stick the cookies into the whipped cream and/or crush additional thin mints over the whipped cream.
+• Optionally garnish individual slices with spray whipped topping.
+Cut some thin mints in half and stick the cookies into the whipped cream and/or crush additional thin mints over the whipped cream.

 Recipe Notes